 Alcohol Testing Sample Clauses

 Alcohol Testing.
-Alcohol testing will be conducted by using an evidential breath testing device (EBT) approved by the National Highway Traffic Safety Administration.
-Non-EBT devices may be used for initial screening tests.
+Alcohol testing will be conducted by using an evidential breath-testing device (EBT) approved by the National Highway Traffic Safety Administration.
 A screening test will be conducted first.
-If the result is an alcohol concentration level of less than 0.02, the test is considered a negative test.
-If the alcohol concentration level is 0.02 or more, a second confirmation test will be conducted.
-Levels of .04 or greater on the confirmation test will be considered positive.
+This initial screening may be accomplished using a saliva test kit.
+If the result is an alcohol concentration level of less than 0.02 percent, the test is considered a negative test.
+If the alcohol concentration level is 0.02 percent or more, a second confirmation test using the EBT will be conducted.
+The procedures that will be utilized by the lab for collection and testing of the specimen are attached hereto as Appendix A.

 Alcohol Testing.
 The administration of an alcohol test shall be in accordance with the test equipment manufacturer's instructions.